ni3rav/andromeda-night/README.md

 ## Variants

-This theme comes in three variants:
+This theme comes in four variants:

 - **Andromeda Night** - The classic variant featuring vibrant Andromeda syntax with Tokyo Night's elegant palette
 - **Andromeda Night Italic** - Same as the classic variant with italic font styling for enhanced readability
 - **Andromeda Night Equalizer** - A stealth variant with monochrome colors over Tokyo Night's base for a minimal, distraction-free coding experience
+- **Andromeda Night Dusk** - A warm, dusk-inspired variant with softened sunset tones for a calmer, evening-friendly coding experience

 ## Installation